 The Morton Public Library Endowment fund is used to further its mission to “actively connect people to books, resources, and technology; and provide opportunities for learning, collaboration, and enjoyment.”
-While the curb-side drop box pictured above is probably the most visible grant given from this fund, other grants to the Morton Library have been things like: WiFi router, Scanner and Computer for digitizing history photographs in the Morton History collection, purchase the LED sign at the corner of Pershing and Jefferson, purchase furniture for the library’s teen area and for book display shelving.
+In 2015, the library was able to create a digital media lab, pictured above, with a grant.
+Other grants to the Morton Library have been to support the library’s efforts to digitize its newspaper collection and photographs from the Morton History collection, purchase the LED sign at the corner of Pershing and Jefferson, purchase furniture for the library’s teen area and for book display shelving.

 Learn more about the Morton Public Library on their website by clicking the logo below:

 If you would like to make a tax deductible donation to this endowment fund, please click the button below for online donationsOr, you can mail a check to 105 E. Jefferson Street, Morton, IL 61550.